gto76/python-cheatsheet/README.md

 * **Formatter also supports: pathname, filename, funcName, lineno, thread and process.**
 * **A `'handlers.RotatingFileHandler'` creates and deletes log files based on 'maxBytes' and 'backupCount' arguments.**

-#### Creates a logger that writes all messages to a file and sends them to the root logger that prints to stdout:
+#### Creates a logger that writes all messages to a file and sends them to the root logger that prints to stderr:
 ```python
 >>> logging.basicConfig(level='WARNING')
 >>> logger = logging.getLogger('my_module')